-Alice Huguet is a policy researcher focused on K–12 education at the RAND Corporation.
-She studies educational policies that influence the academic and life opportunities of students attending urban schools.
-She employs qualitative methods to better understand complex environmental, institutional, and organizational factors that intersect with the design and implementation of such policies.
+Alice Huguet (she/her) is codirector for RAND's Center for Qualitative and Mixed Methods (C-QAMM), a policy researcher focused on K–12 education, and a professor of policy analysis at the Pardee RAND Graduate School.
+She studies policies that influence the academic and life opportunities of students who have been historically underserved by educational institutions.
+Huguet employs qualitative methods to better understand complex environmental, institutional, and organizational factors that intersect with the design and implementation of such policies.

-Huguet's research explores a variety of topics, including evidence-based decisionmaking, media literacy, social and emotional learning, alternative teacher preparation programs, inter-organizational relationships, instructional and data coaching – among others.
+Huguet's research explores a variety of topics, including evidence-based decisionmaking, media literacy, social and emotional learning, educational leadership, and inter-organizational relationships—among others.

 Prior to joining RAND, Huguet was a postdoctoral research fellow at the School of Education and Social Policy at Northwestern University.
-She earned her Ph.D. in urban education policy from the University of Southern California in 2015.
-Her motivation to study education stems from five years teaching reading and history in Los Angeles middle schools.
+She earned her Ph.D. in urban education policy from the University of Southern California, and her motivation to study education stems from five years teaching reading and history in Los Angeles middle schools.